 Your AAT tutor and support team will give you all the help you need, any time you ask.
 Because our courses allow you to work at your own pace, we won't chase you about deadlines or keeping up with your coursework.
 However, if you feel like you're falling behind at any time, just contact us and let us know - we'll do everything we can to help you get back on track.

-There are three assessments for this course, one for each unit you'll study.
+There are three exams for this course, one for each unit you'll study.
 You'll complete a mock assessment at the end of each unit, so you're well-prepared to sit the real thing.

-Your exam fees aren't included with the course price, as these'll be paid to AAT and the exam centre.
+Your exam fees aren't included in the course price, as these will be paid to AAT and the exam centre.
 For more info, see 'Additional Fees'.